 The Graduate School's functions, policies, resources and faculty responsibilities may be unique compared to the other schools at UMB.
-Please find answers to some of the commonly asked questions faculty have asked about the Graduate School.
+Please find answers to questions posed by faculty about the Graduate School.

 If your question is not listed, please submit a question here.